 To make sure a website is accessible (1) have well-trained web developers create it, (2) evaluate it with software tools, and (3) have end users test it.
 Information about the importance of involving end users in site testing can be found at the World Wide Web Consortium's Web Accessibility Initiative site.
 UC developers should set evaluation tools to analyze sites for the WCAG 2.0 level AA standards.
 If they wish, they can also test for the section 508 standards.

 Some Options for Testing Tools

-- Accessibility Management Platform (AMP) (commercial): SSB BART Group's Web-based testing tool analyzes pages and/or sites for adherence to WCAG 2.0 level AA and Section 508 standards.
+- Accessibility Management Platform (AMP) (commercial): SSB BART Group's web-based testing tool analyzes pages and/or sites for adherence to WCAG 2.0 level AA and Section 508 standards.
 The product includes a desktop testing tool and browser plug-ins for Firefox and Internet Explorer, as well as an extensive training library.
-AMP is available for use by all UC personnel.

 - A-Prompt (free): This desktop testing tool from the University of Toronto analyzes one page at a time for adherence to accessibility and WCAG 2.0 level AA standards.
 A-Prompt produces an error report, briefly explains the errors, and can even correct the errant code in the local file.